DragonFish55/sprintproject/test-cases/sprint 4 test cases/test-driven/favorites_submit_401.md

 ### Test Case Id:
-search_200
+fav_submit_401

 ### Description:
-Tests that given a search query the search everything api returns data to the user from newsapi
+Tests whether the entire favorites list of article details can be retrieved

 ### Test Steps
-- Start the backend flask server
-- Send a postman request with a valid search query to search everything endpoint
-- If a response is returned either including some or no results then the test succeeds
+- Delete user
+- Call api to try to add an article to database with deleted user

 ### Pre-requisities
-1. Search everything api
+1.Submit Favorites API

 ### Author
 John Paglia

 ### Test Method
-N/A
+test_submitfavorites_401

 ### Pass/Fail Criteria
-Passes if given a valid search a status code 200 is returned as well as either some or no data.
-Otherwise the test fails
+Passes if 401 status code is retrieved